mihail911/mihail911.github.io/src/pages/articles/2018-08-10---Deep-Contextualized-Word-Representations-ELMO/index.md

 </figure>

 Now, to this 2-layer network, a residual connection is added between the first and second layers (for a review of residual connections, check out this [beautiful paper](https://arxiv.org/abs/1512.03385)).
 The high-level intuition is that residual connections help deep models train more successfully.
-Now the language model looks as follows:
+The language model then looks as follows:

 <figure>
 	<img src="./biLM_with_residual.png" alt="Bidirectional LSTM language model with residual connections for ELMO paper">